drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 Copyright 2016-2021 Distributed Management Task Force, Inc. All rights reserved.

-To configure the generated documentation, you specify command-line arguments and configuration keys in the base configuration file.
+To configure the generated documentation, you specify configuration keys in the base configuration file and command-line arguments.

+**Output modes:**

+**Output modes:**.
 If you specify a configuration option in more than one way, command-line arguments take precedence over configuration keys.

 The doc generator reads configuration keys from the [base configuration file](#base-configuration-file). if the base configuration file includes a pointer to the [content supplement configuration file](#content-supplement-configuration-file), the doc generator also reads configuration keys from it.